 Employees working at the Leisureworld properties are unionized with approximately 80% of employees represented by union locals of either the Service Employees International Union, the Ontario Nurses Association, the Christian Labour Association of Canada, the Canadian Union of Public Employees or Unifor.
-While Leisureworld has traditionally maintained positive labour relations, there can be no assurance the Leisureworld will not at any time, whether in connection with a renegotiation process or otherwise, experience strikes, labour stoppages or any other type of conflict with unions or employees, which could have a material adverse effect on the Company's operating results and financial condition.
+While the Company has traditionally maintained positive labour relations, there can be no assurance the Company will not at any time, whether in connection with a renegotiation process or otherwise, experience strikes, labour stoppages or any other type of conflict with unions or employees, which could have a material adverse effect on the Company's operating results and financial condition.
 However, all LTC homes in the Province of Ontario are governed by the Hospital Labour Disputes Arbitration Act (Ontario), which prohibits strikes and lockouts in the seniors housing industry.
 Therefore, collective bargaining disputes are more likely to be resolved through compulsory third party arbitration.

-The Leisureworld business is labour intensive
+The Company business is labour intensive

-The Leisureworld business is labour intensive, with labour-related costs comprising a substantial portion of Leisureworld's direct operating expenses.
-Leisureworld's businesses compete with other providers with respect to attracting and retaining qualified personnel.
-Any shortage of qualified personnel and general inflationary pressures may require Leisureworld to enhance its pay and benefits package to compete effectively for such personnel.
-An increase in labour related costs or a failure to attract, train and retain qualified and skilled personnel could adversely affect the business, results of operations and financial condition of Leisureworld, which could adversely affect its results and ability to pay dividends.
+The business of the Company is labour intensive, with labour-related costs comprising a substantial portion of the Company's direct operating expenses.
+The Company's businesses compete with other providers with respect to attracting and retaining qualified personnel.
+Any shortage of qualified personnel and general inflationary pressures may require the Company to enhance its pay and benefits package to compete effectively for such personnel.
+An increase in labour related costs or a failure to attract, train and retain qualified and skilled personnel could adversely affect the business, results of operations and financial condition of the Company, which could adversely affect its results and ability to pay dividends.